ftl-robots/ftl-pololu-devices/README.md

 # ftl-pololu-devices
-FTL interfaces for Pololu devices
+This package provides ftl-robot-host interfaces to Pololu devices like speed controllers, motor controllers, etc